metal3-io/metal3-docs/design/metadata-handling.md

-This means that some hybrid scenarios are supported, where the user can give directly the `metaData` secret and let the controller render the `networkData` secret through the Metal3DataTemplate object.
+This means that some hybrid scenarios are supported, where the user can give directly the `metaData` secret and let the controller render the `networkData` secret through the Template object.

 ## Implementation structure